A Dirac-type theorem for arbitrary Hamiltonian $H$-linked digraphs: Introduction

-The following corollary refines results of K\"{u}hn and Osthus \cite{20081}, where they proved that for any $k\geq2$ and some constant $c$, every digraph $D$ of order $n\geq ck^3$ is $k$-ordered if $\delta^0(D)\geq(n+k)/2-1$; and is also $k$-arc-ordered if $\delta^0(D)\geq n/2+k-1$.
-The corollary also generalizes the results of K\"{u}hn, Osthus and Young \cite{20082}, who proved that for every $k\geq3$ there is an integer $n_o=n_0(k)$ such that every digraph $D$ on $n\geq n_0$ vertices with $\delta^0(D)\geq\lceil(n+k)/2\rceil-1$ is $k$-ordered Hamiltonian; and also proved that under the same conditions, if $\delta^0(D)\geq\lceil n/2\rceil+k-1$ then $D$ is $k$-arc-ordered Hamiltonian. \begin{corollary} For any integer $k\geq2$, there exists an integer $C_0$ such that every digraph $D$ of order $n\geq C_0k$ with $\delta^0(D)\geq n/2+k$ is arbitrary $k$-arc ordered (and $k$-ordered) Hamiltonian. \end{corollary} In particular, if the digraph $H$ are $k$ disjoint loops, then Theorem \ref{song2} can lead to the following conclusion, which gives a special case of El-Zahar's conjecture \cite{El} in the directed version when the number of cycles are bounded. \begin{corollary} For every positive integer $k$, there exists an integer $C_0$ such that if $D$ is a digraph of order $n\geq C_0k$ and $\delta^0(D)\geq n/2+k$, and $S=\{x_1, \ldots, x_k\}$ be any vertex set of $D$.
-Then for any integer partition $n=n_1+\cdots+n_k$ satisfying that $n_i\geq4$ for each $i\in\{1, \ldots, k\}$ and the sum of the $n_i$ less than $\beta n$ is not more than $\alpha n$ for any real number $\alpha, \beta\ll1$, $D$ contains $k$ vertex-disjoint cycles $C_1, \ldots, C_k$ of length $n_1, \ldots, n_k$, respectively, such that $V(C_i)\cap S=\{x_i\}$ for all $i\in\{1, \ldots, k\}$. \end{corollary} \textbf{Organization.} The rest of the paper is organised as follows.
+If the digraph $H$ consists of $k$ disjoint loops, then Theorem \ref{song2} leads to the following conclusion, which provides a special case of El-Zahar's conjecture \cite{El} in the directed version when the number of cycles is bounded, in a stronger form. \begin{corollary} For every positive integer $k$, there exists an integer $C_0=C_0(k)$ such that, if $D$ is a digraph of order $n\geq C_0$ and $\delta^0(D)\geq n/2+k$, and $S=\{x_1, \ldots, x_k\}$ be any vertex set of $D$.
+Then for any integer partition $n=n_1+\cdots+n_k$ satisfying that $n_i\geq4$ for each $i\in\{1, \ldots, k\}$, $D$ contains $k$ vertex-disjoint cycles $C_1, \ldots, C_k$ of length $n_1, \ldots, n_k$, respectively, such that $V(C_i)\cap S=\{x_i\}$ for all $i\in\{1, \ldots, k\}$. \end{corollary} \textbf{Organization.} The rest of the paper is organized as follows.
 In Section $2$, we begin by presenting relevant definitions and notations.
-Then we provide a sketch of the proof of Theorem \ref{song2}.
-Moving on to Section $3$, we present the proof of Theorem \ref{song2}.
-In Subsection $3.1$, we firstly introduce some main lemmas, namely Connecting Lemma, Absorbing Lemma and Path-Covering Lemma, which are utilized to prove Theorem \ref{song2} when the digraph $D$ does not satisfy the extremal condition discussed in Section $2$.
+We then provide a sketch of the proof of Theorem \ref{song2}.
+Moving on to Section $3$, we present the detailed proof of Theorem \ref{song2}.
+In Subsection $3.1$, we firstly introduce some key lemmas, namely the Connecting Lemma, Absorbing Lemma and Path-Covering Lemma, which are utilized to prove Theorem \ref{song2} when the digraph $D$ does not satisfy the extremal condition discussed in Section $2$.
 Secondly, we provide the proof of Theorem \ref{song2} for the case when $D$ does not satisfy the extremal condition.
-In Subsection $3.2$, we first identify one extremal case that $D$ can belong to when it satisfies the extremal condition, and then we will prove that Theorem \ref{song2} holds in this case.
+In Subsection $3.2$, we first identify one extremal case that $D$ belongs to when it satisfies the extremal condition, and then we will prove that Theorem \ref{song2} holds in this case.
 Finally, Section $4$ contains some concluding remarks to wrap up the paper.